 Book Three / 8

-Citations to referenced cases appear at the end of the chapter, listed in the order of their appearance in the text.
+Citations to referenced cases appear at the end of the chapter, listed in the order of their appearances in the text.

 Who dies?
 Who decides?
 How?